microsoft/promptflow/examples/tools/use-cases/custom_llm_tool_featuring_uihints_showcase/README.md

 # Flow with custom_llm tool featuring ui_hints
-This is a flow demonstrating how to use a `custom_llm` tool with `ui_hints`, which enables users to customize text box size for the tool inputs.
+This is a flow demonstrating how to use a `custom_llm` tool with `ui_hints`, which enables users to customize text box sizes for the tool inputs.

 Tools used in this flow:
 - `custom_llm` Tool